Unix File System: Implementations

 Vendors of some proprietary Unix systems, such as SunOS / Solaris, System V Release 4, HP-UX, and Tru64 UNIX, and open Unix derived systems like illumos, have adopted UFS.
-Most of them adapted UFS to their own uses, adding proprietary extensions that may not be recognized by other vendors' versions of Unix.
-Many have continued to use the original block size and data field widths as the original UFS, so some degree of read compatibility remains across platforms.
-Compatibility between implementations as a whole is spotty at best.

 As of Solaris 7, Sun Microsystems included UFS Logging, which brought filesystem journaling to UFS, which is still available in current versions of Solaris and illumos.
 Solaris UFS also has extensions for large files and large disks and other features.

 In 4.4BSD and BSD Unix systems derived from it, such as FreeBSD, NetBSD, OpenBSD, and DragonFly BSD, the implementation of UFS1 and UFS2 is split into two layers: an upper layer that provides the directory structure and supports metadata (permissions, ownership, etc.) in the inode structure, and lower layers that provide data containers implemented as inodes.
 This was done to support both the traditional FFS and the LFS log-structured file system with shared code for common functions.
 The upper layer is called "UFS", and the lower layers are called "FFS" and "LFS".
 In some of those systems, the term "FFS" is used for the combination of the FFS lower layer and the UFS upper layer, and the term "LFS" is used for the combination of the LFS lower layer and the UFS upper layer.

 McKusick implemented block reallocation, a technique that reorders the blocks in the file system just before the writes are done to reduce fragmentation and control file system aging.
 He also implemented soft updates, a mechanism that maintains the file system consistency without limiting the performance in the way the traditional sync mode did.
 This has the side effect of reducing the requirement of file system checking after a crash or power failure.
 To overcome the remaining issues after a failure, a background fsck utility was introduced.